 Figure 8.2-1: Fall-back behaviour, scenarios 1~3

-For scenario 1, it doesn’t require additional UE capability and network configuration.
-As a default, any UE supports the “one Rx RF chain” will support the Scenario 1 as the legacy CA fallback configuration.
+For scenario 1, it does not require additional UE capability or network configuration, assuming normal CA reconfiguration from the network to enable the fallback is still required.
+As a default, any UE supporting “one Rx RF chain” supports Scenario 1 as the legacy CA fallback configuration.
 From network point of view, if the performance on CC2 is not at satisfactory level, the network could just release the CC2 using existing CA operation process.
-Based on the evaluation result in section 7, the performance loss of “one Rx RF chain” is comparable with that of the other CA configurations in the RAN4 specification.
-It’s therefore feasible to handle the CA configuration with “one Rx RF chain” as a normal CA configuration.
+Based on the evaluation result in section 7, the performance loss of “one Rx RF chain” is comparable with that of the other CA configurations due to interference such as UL harmonic, intermodulation, limited cross band isolation, etc. in the RAN4 specification.
+It is therefore feasible to handle the CA configuration with “one Rx RF chain” as a normal CA configuration.
 It is also beneficial for early deployment of the fragmented carrier feature without requiring upgrading the network.
-On the other hand, as [46] pointed out, in some cases the Scenario 1 might not be the best choice from network’s point of view if the CC2 has larger bandwidth than CC3, or the CC2 could achieve better channel quality using legacy CA architecture than CC3.
-The Scenario 2 is thus considered.
+On the other hand, as [46] pointed out, in some cases Scenario 1 might not be the best choice from network’s point of view if CC2 has larger bandwidth than CC3, or CC2 could achieve better channel quality using legacy CA architecture than CC3.
+Scenario 2 is thus considered.

-For scenario 2, it keeps the CC2 and releases CC3 if the network decides the CC2 could provide what the network expects with better performance than CC3.
-This Scenario requires architecture switching, which means the RF chains previously used by CC3 need to be retuned to CC2 in case all the Rx chains are used up.
-However, whether the RF chains for different bands could be flexibly switched across the bands depends on UE implementation and is band combination specific, which means such info, e.g., UE capability, may need to be indicated to the network.
+For Scenario 2, it keeps CC2 and releases CC3 if the network decides CC2 could provide what the network expects with better performance than CC3.
+This scenario requires architecture switching, which means the RF chains previously used by CC3 need to be retuned to support CC2 in the case where all the Rx chains are used up.
+However, whether the RF chains for different bands could be flexibly switched across the bands depends on UE implementation and is band combination specific, which means such info as UE capability may need to be indicated to the network.
 Whether and how such information is indicated to network is for further study.
-The Scenario 2 would be useful especially when the performance of CC2(CC1) could be improved a lot when switching back to legacy CA architecture, such as when there is serious Tx leakage, or the in-gap interference is quite high considering the non-collocated scenario.
+Scenario 2 would be useful especially when the performance of CC2(CC1) could be improved a lot when switching back to legacy CA architecture, such as when there is serious Tx leakage, or the in-gap interference is quite high considering the non-collocated scenario.
 Additional UE measurement might be needed to assist the network to compare the performance of CC2 and CC3.

-For Scenario 3, it doesn’t reduce the number of CCs, but requires architecture switching with reduced DL MIMO layers (Scenario 3a) or the same DL MIMO layers (Scenario 3b).
+For Scenario 3, it does not reduce the number of CCs, but requires architecture switching with reduced Rxs or DL MIMO layers (Scenario 3a) or the same number of Rx/DL MIMO layers (Scenario 3b).
+It is worth noting that Scenario 3a may not be allowed in current specification and thus would imply specification impact in future releases to support it.
 Similar to Scenario 2, whether the switching is feasible depends on UE implementation and is band combination specific, and whether and how such information is indicated to network is for further study.
-The Scenario 3b assumes there are enough spare Rx chains.
+Scenario 3b assumes there are enough spare Rx chains.
 [47] mentions the benefit of adopting “one Rx RF Chain” is not very clear from the RF performance aspect if there are spare Rx chains.
 On the other hand, the UE might get the benefit of power saving from “one Rx RF Chain” if the relevant conditions could ensure a satisfactory Rx performance.